slopdoctrine/metalcorepoppunk/README.md

 pop punk cover songs
 heavy covers

-Purpose of This Site
+---

+## PURPOSE OF THIS SITE

-This repository hosts the official Slop Doctrine landing page used to aggregate:
+This repository hosts the **official Slop Doctrine landing page**, designed to aggregate:

-playlists
+- playlists
-music releases
+- music releases
-embedded videos
+- embedded videos
-search indexable content
+- search-indexable content

-Updates
+The objective is to make **metalcore covers and pop punk covers easily discoverable through search engines**.

+---

+## UPDATES

-New covers and playlist additions are published regularly through the YouTube channel.
+New covers and playlist additions are released regularly on the YouTube channel.
-Follow the channel for upcoming releases.

-License
+---

+## LICENSE

-All original arrangements © Slop Doctrine.
+All original arrangements © Slop Doctrine